 So here it is (better late than never), and I’m hoping that seeing this dish and how wonderful it looks, now, will inspire you to dry some zucchini for the winter (see, there is a method to my madness)!

-Dried zucchini tastes completely different than fresh, and other than trying it yourself, I couldn’t even attempt to describe the flavor, only to say that it is deliciously unique, and has a great texture, and isn’t at all mushy, as fresh zucchini can get.
+Dried zucchini tastes completely different than fresh, and, other than trying it yourself, I couldn’t even attempt to describe the flavor; it is deliciously unique with a great texture, and isn’t at all as mushy as fresh zucchini can be.

-You can make your own pancetta to use in this dish, or buy some instead (or skip it to make it vegetarian or vegan), but use good quality potatoes and tomatoes (fresh, or a jar from Italy) or you will surely be disappointed.
+You can make your own pancetta to use in this dish, or buy some instead (or skip it to make it vegetarian or vegan), but use good quality potatoes and tomatoes (fresh), canned tomatoes or a jar from Italy or you will surely be disappointed.

-I put the “tomato sauce” in quotes, because you can make this dish, without the tomatoes.
-I love it both ways, so give each way a try and see if you like one style better than the other.
+You can make this dish with or without the tomatoes.
+I love it both ways, so give each version a try and see if you like one better than the other!

 Dried Zucchini, Pancetta & Potatoes